 Converting a Word Document to ASCII Text - the Long Method

-a Word document to ASCII text:
+Converting a Word Document to ASCII Text

 - Spell check your resume, and then re-save your resume in your word processing program (e.g. Word) before you move to the next step.

-(or your word processing program if you're not using Word), if it is not already open.
+- Start Word (or your word processing program if you're not using Word), if it is not already open.

 - In Word (or your word processing program), open the file for your resume.
 If you make any changes, be sure to double-check your spelling and grammar before you save the file.

 - Using your mouse to run from the top of the file to the bottom, or

 - On a PC, holding down the Control and the "a" keys simultaneously.